serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 ### Getting Required Base Classes From Serene Template 1.5.9+

-You will probably won't need this step, but as i started this tutorial before Order/Detail editing sample was in Serene, i have to take two classes from a recent template.
+You will probably won't need this step, but as i started this tutorial before Order/Detail editing sample was in Serene, i have to take three classes from a recent template.

 > This is just a sample on how to get new features from a more recent Serene template.

-So i will create a new Serene application (NewApp), take these two files below from it:
+So i will create a new Serene application (NewApp), take these three files below from it:

 ```
 NewApp.Script/Common/Helper/GridEditorBase.cs